Criminal Defense

 Traffic Charges

-Most traffic charges are civil violations, but serious infractions may be considered crimes.
+Most traffic charges are civil violations but seemingly minor infractions may be considered crimes.
 Even a civil violation can ruin your driving record and employment prospects.
 We can help you understand the potential consequences of a traffic charge against you and what your available options are.

 Schedule a Consultation